OrzGeeker/OrzMC/README.md

         orzmc [-v client_version_number] [-u username] [-h]

             -s, --server
-                deploy minecraft server, if there is no this flag, this command line tool start minecraft a s default
+                deploy minecraft server, if there is no this flag, this command line tool start minecraft as default

             -v, --version
                 Specified the Minecraft clinet version number to start